 The National September 11 Memorial and Museum and 9/11 Pentagon Memorial Visitor Education Center

-This funding opportunity provides $24 million to the National September 11 Memorial and Museum and the Pentagon Memorial Fund to support educational initiatives and the construction of a visitor center that honors the events of September 11, 2001, and the military response that followed.
+This funding opportunity provides financial support for the National September 11 Memorial and Museum and the Pentagon Memorial Fund to enhance public education and engagement related to the September 11 attacks and military response.

 Award Range